Core Aeration – What Is It and Why Should You Do It?

 We start with a walk-through to find compacted, thin, or heavy-thatch spots so we know where extra work is needed.
 Next, we systematically aerate the entire lawn, making sure every area is covered.
 Then we cross-aerate the problem spots (working in a second direction) for deeper, better results.
 Finally, we blow off all surfaces and leave instructions for best aftercare so your lawn heals quickly and stronger.

-Yes, probably — core aeration is one of the best things you can do for your lawn.
+Yes, probably — aeration is one of the best things you can do for your lawn.
 It breaks up compacted soil so roots grow deeper, lets water and fertilizer reach the root zone, and speeds thatch breakdown so grass breathes and absorbs nutrients.
 The result: a thicker, greener lawn that recovers faster from heat, drought, and heavy use.

 Extra reasons to aerate